alisonwilliamson/employee-directory/README.md

 # employee-directory

-An React employee directory that uses Material UI as the framework and a dummy API to render random employee data to a table.
+A React employee directory that uses Material UI as the framework and a dummy API to render random employee data to a table.
 You can search for an employee name in the search bar and sort each column by the little arrow next to the column title.

 ## User Story